 Mindful Schools – an organization that brings mindfulness teachings into elementary schools.
 I have taught at several schools in the Bay Area and developed curriculum for the course, as well as acting as a facilitator in their online teacher training. www.mindfulschools.org

-Mindful Eating – I work with UCSF researchers to develop a mindfulness-based eating program to help people lose weight and maintain weight loss by changing their relationship to food and eating.
+Mindful Eating – I worked with UCSF researchers to develop a mindfulness-based eating program to help people lose weight and maintain weight loss by changing their relationship to food and eating.

 Mindfulness-Based Relapse Prevention – I consulted with Dr. Alan Marlatt and the researchers at the University of Washington’s Addictive Behaviors Research Center until his passing in 2011.